bluesky/bluesky-queueserver/docs/source/cli_tools.rst

     qserver script upload <path-to-file> update-re    # ... allow 'RE' and 'db' to be updated

-    qserver task result <task-uid>  # Load status or result of a task with the given UID
+    qserver task result <task-uid>  # Load status or result of a task with the given UID qserver task status <task-uid>  # Check status of a task with the given UID

     qserver manager stop           # Safely exit RE Manager application qserver manager stop safe on   # Safely exit RE Manager application